Job Market Paper

 Turner Schulman Graduate Fellow, Center for the Study of Ethnicity, Race & Immigration (University of Pennsylvania), 2021.

 With Oscar Gálvez-Soriano.
-(Draft Available Soon)
+(Draft Available Upon Request)

 Hide abstract